MadModsBattletech/BourbonVanillaEnhanced/README.md

 ## Installation
+This modpack requires ModTek which *is included* in the download for convenience.
+This leaves the following few things to be done to install:

 * Extract into /BATTLETECH/Mods/ (Create directory if it doesn't exist)
 	* If you already patched your game and/or have a newer version of ModTek available you can choose to *not* overwrite ModTek
 * Execute "/BATTLETECH/Mods/ModTek/ModTekInjector.exe" (to patch game assembly and enable mods)